-Maple and Mascarpone Fall Fruit Tart ~ a crazy quick 4 ingredient puff pastry galette that you can make with plums, apples, pears, figs, or any other fruit you love.
-Impress your friends with what you can do with 4 simple ingredients in just over half and hour!
+Maple and Mascarpone Fruit Tart ~ a crazy quick 4 ingredient puff pastry galette that you can make with plums, apples, pears, figs, or any other fruit you love.
+Creamy mascarpone cheese makes a luscious base for this easy fruit dessert.

 And as a bonus, you can totally make this easy galette your own with a variety of fall fruits.
 I used green plums from the farmers market because here in California the stone fruits are still going strong, but you could use apples, pears, or fresh figs just as easily and get really spectacular results.